openebs-archive/cstor-operators/docs/troubleshooting/migrate_cstor_volume.md

 ```

 ### Step3: Remove the pool spec from CSPC belongs to lost node
-Edit the CSPC spec using `kubectl edit cspc <cspc_name> -n openebs` and remove the pool spec belongings to nodes which is no longer exists in the cluster.
+Edit the CSPC spec using `kubectl edit cspc <cspc_name> -n openebs` and remove the pool spec belongings to nodes which no longer exist in the cluster.
 Once the spec was removed from the pool output then DesiredInstances will be 2.
 It can be verified using `kubectl get cspc -n openebs` will looks like
 ```sh
 $ kubectl get cspc -n openebs
 NAME         HEALTHYINSTANCES   PROVISIONEDINSTANCES   DESIREDINSTANCES   AGE